 While it's common to paint over dark wood trim with white paint, we think there's good reason to keep the wood natural and let it shine.
-Wood trim can feel wonderfully homey and welcoming, and lends a vintage feel to your home.
-By letting your home's natural beauty shine through, you add a type of warmth that can't be replicated.
-But in order to prevent your home from feeling too dark, it's important to pick the right shade of paint to pair with natural wood trim.
+Wood trim can feel wonderfully homey and welcoming, and can lend a vintage feel to your home.
+By letting your home's inherent beauty shine through, you add a type of warmth that can't be replicated.
+But to prevent your home from feeling too dark, it's important to pick the right shade of wall paint colors that go with wood trim.

 While more of our suggestions fall into the white or beige family, there are a few bolder choices that work just as beautifully with wood trim.